degreepath/auditor/tests/snapshots/2015-16/major/political-science.md

 - “International Relations”
 - “Political Theory”
 - “Additional Courses” (optional)
-- have at least nine courses in the set of courses matched by the “Research Methods”, “American Politics and Public Policy”, “Comparative Politics”, “International Relations”, “Political Theory”, and “Additional Courses” requirements
-- have at least two courses at the 300 level in the set of courses matched by the “Research Methods”, “American Politics and Public Policy”, “Comparative Politics”, “International Relations”, “Political Theory”, and “Additional Courses” requirements
+- have the following be true:

+1. given the results of the following requirements
+  - “Research Methods”
+  - “American Politics and Public Policy”
+  - “Comparative Politics”
+  - “International Relations”
+  - “Political Theory”
+  - “Additional Courses”
+2. there must be at least nine courses

+- have the following be true:

+1. given the results of the following requirements
+  - “Research Methods”
+  - “American Politics and Public Policy”
+  - “Comparative Politics”
+  - “International Relations”
+  - “Political Theory”
+  - “Additional Courses”
+2. restricted to only courses at the 300 level,
+3. there must be at least two courses

 ## Research Methods
 For this requirement, you must take PSCI 220.